kylezwhite/slector/README.md

   Slector must reside in the same directory as the 'scripts' directory.

-  Put your scripts in the scripts folder, execute the slector.sh script.
+  Put your scripts (Must have .sh file extension to work!) in the scripts folder, execute the slector.sh script.

   Enter your selection (1,2,3,Q, etc..)